Code-Institute-Submissions/achievement-stats/README.md

 The site is built using Flask which handles the page routing and accessing the data from a MongoDB database.
 The charts are then drawn using D3.js, DC.js and Crossfilter which help to display them and link the data between the charts so they are responsive.
 Intro.js is used to create the user guide.
 ## Features
 ### Existing Features
-- None yet!
-### Features Left to Implement
 - Front-End
     - Home Page
     - About Page
+- Back-End
+    - MongoDB Database
+    - Flask Routing and Database Access
+### Features Left to Implement
+- Front-End
     - Data Page
         - D3.js, DC.js, Crossfilter JavaScript libraries for creating charts
         - User Guide
-- Back-End
-    - MongoDB Database
-    - Flask Routing and Database Access
 ## Tech Used
 ### The Tech Used Includes:
 - [Bootstrap](http://getbootstrap.com/)